-Development and land use change should be compatible with the distinctive characteristics and features of Perth & Kinross's landscapes.
+Development and land use change, including the creation of new hill tracks, should be compatible with the distinctive characteristics and features of Perth and Kinross's landscapes; which requires reference to the Tayside Landscape Character Assessment.
 Accordingly, development proposals will be supported where they do not conflict with the aim of maintaining and enhancing the landscape qualities of Perth and Kinross.
-They will need to demonstrate that either in the case of individual developments, or when cumulatively considered alongside other existing or proposed developments:
+They will need to demonstrate with reference to an appropriate landscape capacity study that either in the case of individual developments, or when cumulatively considered alongside other existing or proposed developments :

-- (a) they do not erode local distinctiveness, diversity and quality of Perth and Kinross's landscape character areas, the historic and cultural dimension of the area's landscapes, visual and scenic qualities of the landscape, or the quality of landscape experience; - (b) they safeguard views, viewpoints and landmarks from development that would detract from their visual integrity, identity or scenic quality; - (c) they safeguard the tranquil qualities of the area's landscapes;
+- a. they do not erode local distinctiveness, diversity and quality of Perth and Kinross's landscape character areas, the historic and cultural dimension of the area's landscapes, visual and scenic qualities of the landscape, or the quality of landscape experience; - b. they safeguard views, viewpoints and landmarks from development that would detract from their visual integrity, identity or scenic quality; - c. they safeguard the tranquil qualities of the area's landscapes; - d. they safeguard the relative wildness of the area's landscapes including, in particular, the areas identified on the 2014 SNH Wild Land Areas map; - e. they provide high-quality standards in landscape design, including landscape enhancement and mitigation schemes when there is an associated impact on a landscape's qualities;

-- (d) they safeguard the relative wildness of the area's landscapes; - (e) they provide high quality standards in landscape design, including landscape enhancement and mitigation schemes when there is an associated impact on a landscape's qualities; - (f) they incorporate measures for protecting and enhancing the ecological, geological, geomorphological, archaeological, historic, cultural and visual amenity elements of the landscape; and - (g) they conserve the experience of the night sky in less developed areas of Perth and Kinross through design solutions with low light impact
+- f. they incorporate measures for protecting and enhancing the ecological, geological, geomorphological, archaeological, historic, cultural and visual amenity elements of the landscape; and - g. they conserve the experience of the night sky in less developed areas of Perth and Kinross through design solutions with low light impact